|

 The rituals and their origins

-The custom of 'beating the bounds' has existed in Britain for well
+The custom of 'beating the bounds' has existed in Britain for well over

-of ritual celebration within many different cultures across Europe and beyond.
+ritual celebration within many different cultures across Europe and beyond.

 In simple terms it involves people in the locality perambulating their farm,

-manorial, church or civil boundaries pausing as they pass certain trees, walls
+manorial, church or civil boundaries pausing as they pass certain trees,

-'beat' particular landmarks with sticks.
+ritually 'beat' particular landmarks with sticks.

-These sticks would originally have been of birch or willow, both
+These sticks would originally have been of birch or willow, both being of

-is a relatively modern record of these practices.
+relatively modern record of these practices.

 Such processions would typically occur every seven or ten years.
+Apart

-remained intact, were known by local people and had not been sequestrated by
+intact, were known by local people and had not been sequestrated by

 neighbouring landowners.

-Other activities associated with these processional, religious or
+Other activities associated with these processional, religious or secular

-secular rituals have also survived.
+rituals have also survived.
 Most frequently, at certain points on the

 boundary, young boys were held upside down and had their heads bumped on a

 marker stone.
-In past times adolescent boys might also be 'switched' (i.e. hit
+In past times adolescent boys might also be 'switched' (i.e.

-darker antecedence but in more recent times ensured the imprinting of the exact
+originally had a darker antecedence but in more recent times ensured the

-location of a boundary by successive generations of that community.
+imprinting of the exact location of a boundary by successive generations of

-Before the Roman invasion of Britain rituals connected with spring
+Before the Roman invasion of Britain rituals connected with spring were

-or Besoms were struck against the boundary marks as part of the ritual.
+Besoms were struck against the boundary marks as part of the ritual.

 (Modern-day Pagans still perform a form of beating the bounds ceremony when